JettsonDURABLE RUNTIME FOR PRODUCTION AI AGENTS

 Overnight & long-running jobs

 Agents that work for minutes to hours.
-A crash at hour two shouldn't throw the whole job away and start over.
+An interruption at hour two shouldn't throw the whole job away and start over.

 Multi-step workflows